FUN STRASBOURG DAY TOURS

-Walking through Ribeauville is fun – colorful houses with flowers on display, medieval castles and churches, and historical monuments are scattered throughout the old town but be warned, it is also another small village so combine it with some more activities..
+Walking through Ribeauville is fun – colorful houses with flowers on display, medieval castles, and churches, and historical monuments scattered throughout the old town but be warned.
+It is also another small village, so combine it with some more activities.

-In general, the Alsace region is beyond cute – and I do believe, that part of France should be on any France itinerary.
+In general, the Alsace region is beyond cute – and I believe that part of France should be on any France itinerary.